kdurance/100-days-of-code/log.md

 #### Day 59: April 10, 2021
 The extent of my tech work for the day was that I had a networking call with a web dev contact to discuss his frontend role and interviewing experience.
 Had to tackle our home and business taxes today so no coding got done.<br><br>

+#### Day 60: April 11, 2021
+Plural Sight's courses are free for April so I decided to start working through their JavaScript course.
+So far I like it better than my Udemy course because it's more detailed and used Node.js to run the code.
+I've only been running my JS using the browser so far so it's great to know the other way to run it.<br><br>